 - To remain positive and upbeat so that those around us start to wonder what makes us so joyful and happy.
 Giving us an opportunity to talk with them about our amazing Savior.

 - To encourage others around us who are also suffering and share with them what (or rather Who) has helped us.

 No matter what happens, whether God chooses to heal us or not, we can still continue to offer up prayers to God for healing.
 Because while He asks us to accept His will and trust Him, He also tells us to pray without ceasing.
 (1 Thessalonians 5:17)

 You can use the following short prayer for healing and recovery to get started in your prayer time with God.

 I come to you now with open hands and an open heart.
 You are the God who sees me, so you know how I have been suffering.

 Lord, please heal me.
+Help me to get well soon.
 Allow Your Holy Spirit to work in me so that my body functions as it should.

 Yet, I also ask that You would use me to glorify Your name.
 I choose to trust You and Your plan for my life.
 Work it all out, Lord, for my good and Your glory.
 I love you.

 In Jesus name, Amen.